FabricMC/yarn/CONVENTIONS.md

 Use "from" for static methods that create an object of the method owner's type (`fromJson`, `fromNbt`, `fromString`).
 Use "to" for methods that convert an object to another type (`toString`, `toLong`, `toNbt`).

-Use "read" for non-static methods that load data into a class.
+Use "read" for non-static methods that load data into the object.
 Use "write" for methods that save data to an *existing* object passed as a parameter.

 ### Factories and builders